droidengineer/goldparser-rs/README.md

-The first part is the "tokenizer" - also called a "lexer" or "scanner".
-The tokenizer takes the source text and breaks it into the reserved words, constants, identifiers, and symbols that are defined in the language.
-These "tokens" are subsequently passed to the actual 'parser' which analyzes the series of tokens and then determines when one of the language's syntax rules is complete.
+The first part is the "Tokenizer" - also called a "lexer" or "scanner".
+The Tokenizer takes the source text and breaks it into the reserved words, constants, identifiers, and symbols that are defined in the language.
+These "Tokens" are subsequently passed to the actual 'parser' which analyzes the series of Tokens and then determines when one of the language's syntax rules is complete.